networknext/next/docs/run_a_test_client.md

 Wait a minute for the portal to display the data (it updates once per-minute).

-You will see your test clients in the portal, now with real ping data and your ISP name:
+You will see your test client session in the portal, now with real ping data and your ISP name:

 <img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/2d4b263b-15f2-4e23-8f65-ea08aecb847b">

+I can click on the session id, and see my session updating in real-time, once every 10 seconds:

+<img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/61cacf15-4f8a-46a2-aa23-f07c95810c9d">

-Here I am in Helsinki, Finland in the Kamppi shopping center, beating google to their own datacenter with Network Next.
+Here I am in Helsinki, Finland in the Kamppi shopping center, beating google very slightly to their own datacenter with Network Next.
 This is in dev, which is not a particularly optimized environment, and I'm in an extremely well connected city.
 Much larger improvements are seen across a typical player base worldwide.

-I can click on the session id, and see my session updating in real-time, once every 10 seconds:

-<img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/61cacf15-4f8a-46a2-aa23-f07c95810c9d">

 ## 3. Edit the test route shader

-The test client has a "route shader" which specifies the criteria for when we should take Network Next.
+The test buyer has a "route shader" which specifies the criteria for when players should take Network Next.

 What we will do now is set a good default route shader, which will only take Network Next if a significant latency reduction is found, or if the user is experiencing significant packet loss.

 Edit the file `terraform/dev/relays/main.tf` and search for "TEST BUYER"

-You will find this:
+You will find the route shader nearby:

 ```
 resource "networknext_route_shader" test {